iamfeek/library-xyz/README.md

 ### Technical Specs

-- You may leverage on a framework of your choice (React preferred)
-- You may design your own UI/UX
 - You are expected to implement validations for the fields based on the business requirements
-- You may implement the field validations using any available libraries e.g yup
 - Please organise, and test your code as if they are production ready
 - Please host your source code in a public repository eg. Github or Bitbucket etc
 - You may choose host your application in your preferred server.